Special Assistance Fund for Emergencies (SAFE) - Help Paying Utilities

 • If an individual is eligible and funding is available, the SAFE Partner will then forward the application to UWNNS for review and potential payment to the utility company.

-Carson City, Lyon, and Storey County
+Carson City, Lander County

-• Friends In Services Helping (FISH)
+Friends In Services Helping (FISH)

-138 E. Long St.
+138 E. Long St. Carson City, NV 89706

 775-882-3474